Medal of Honor (2010 video game): Sales

 At the time of the release, Medal of Honor had the highest number of pre-orders in the series.
-On October 19, 2010, GameSpy reported that the game topped 1.5 million in sales on its first week and went on to sell 2 million copies on its second week.
-It was very successful in the United Kingdom, debuting at #1 on the UK sales chart, beating out FIFA 11 and Just Dance 2.
-In the United States, Medal of Honor was the third best-selling game in October behind NBA 2K11 and Fallout: New Vegas.
+The game debuted at #1 on the UK sales chart, beating out FIFA 11 and Just Dance 2.
+In the United States, Medal of Honor was the third best-selling game in October behind NBA 2K11 and Fallout: New Vegas, selling 1.5 million copies in its first week of release, and eventually 2 million units in its second week.

 On February 1, 2011, EA reported that the reboot of Medal of Honor was a commercial success with over 5 million copies sold from October to November along with Need for Speed: Hot Pursuit.
 "It's on a sharp uptick the last couple of years as we've driven high-quality titles ever higher in the charts, particularly in Europe but also in North America," John Riccitiello, EA CEO, said during the publisher's overnight Q3 earnings call.

-The game was later released as a part of three budget lines: Greatest Hits and Platinum Range for the PlayStation 3 and Platinum Hits for the Xbox 360.
+Accolades

+During the 14th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Medal of Honor for "Outstanding Achievement in Sound Design" and "Outstanding Achievement in Visual Engineering".

 Sequel

-A sequel to Medal of Honor, Medal of Honor: Warfighter was released on October 23, 2012.
+A sequel to Medal of Honor, Medal of Honor: Warfighter was released in October 2012.
 The sequel received mixed reviews and was a commercial disappointment.